betacraftuk/legacyfix/docs/Prism Launcher.md

 Edit your instance, go to the **Settings** tab, then select the "Java installation" checkbox:
 ![](../.github/img/prism/java-instance-settings.webp)

-Next, click on the **Download Java** button, pick Adoptium or Azul Zulu (we recommend Azul Zulu), and select the most recent release of Java 8.
+Next, click on the **Download Java** button, pick Adoptium or Azul Zulu (we recommend Azul Zulu), and select the most recent release of Java 8:

 ![](../.github/img/prism/java-instance-download.webp)

 Then click on **Download** and wait for it to finish.

-Next, click the **Auto-detect** button and select the Java installation you've just downloaded and click **Ok**.
+Next, click the **Auto-detect** button and select the Java installation you've just downloaded and click **Ok**:
 ![](../.github/img/prism/java-instance-select.webp)

 And it's done!
 You're ready to play Minecraft with LegacyFix.